Divorce: Child Custody and Religion

 Best Interests of the Child or the Rights of Parents?

 When courts are asked to answer the question of what religion a child should follow after a separation or divorce, they often balance two competing interests, the best interests of the child, and the rights of the parents.
 On one side, courts routinely answer questions about what is in the best interests of a child and have become quite proficient with these types of issues.
-On the other hand, the First Amendment of the United States Constitution protects the parents' freedom of religion as well as their right to raise their child under the religion of their choosing.
+On the other hand, the First Amendment protects the parents' freedom of religion as well as their right to raise their child under the religion of their choosing.

 Often, in a case where a court must make a decision about the child's religious upbringing, one parent will argue that raising the child under the other parent's religion will put the child's welfare in danger.
 When faced with this question, the court must weigh the benefits and costs of one parent's First Amendment rights versus the best interests of the child.